Country of origin: Cuba

 José Navarro, Sr. originally wanted to attend medical school but had to change course when Cuban President Gerardo Machado shuttered the University of Havana.
 Instead, he opened a pharmacy.
 That first small neighborhood store became a staple to the local community, which led to the opening of a second store on the island.

 The Cuban government confiscated the stores in 1961, which forced Navarros to escape to the United States.
 Navarro cashed in an insurance policy and used $4,000 to open a pharmacy in what would become the heart of Miami’s Little Havana.

-Navarro Discount Pharmacies flourished and both of Navarro’s sons became pharmacists.
-That first store grew into a chain of 28 stores in the Miami-Dade area.
+Navarro Discount Pharmacies flourished and in 1988 Navarro was named the Latin Chamber of Commerce Entrepreneur of the Year.
+Both of Navarro’s sons became pharmacists and that first store grew into a chain of 28 stores in the Miami-Dade area.
 The company became the largest Hispanic-owned pharmacy chain in the United States and one of the most profitable pharmacies on a sales-per-square-foot basis.
 In September 2014, CVS Caremark purchased the company for an undisclosed amount.